Rishabhja101/Hand-Tracking-Pac-Man/README.md

 ### Windows

 - Clone this repository
-- navigate to `fantastic-finale-Rishabhja101\fantastic-finale-Rishabhja101\` inside of this folder, find and open `fantastic-finale-Rishabhja101.sln` in Visual Studio 2017
+- Navigate to `fantastic-finale-Rishabhja101\fantastic-finale-Rishabhja101\` inside of this folder, find and open `fantastic-finale-Rishabhja101.sln` in Visual Studio 2017
 - Build and run the solution to play the game

 ## Controls